E-scooters under fire: Can cities make them safer? | DW | 09.07.2021

 "It is about creating a transportation system that integrates this new form of mobility," Sanders added.

-As companies like Tier continue to wrestle with regulators and address safety concerns, their biggest selling point is sustainability.
+As companies such as Tier continue to wrestle with regulators and address safety concerns, their biggest selling point is sustainability.

-Tier wants to "create a more sustainable environment, teach mobility for good and transform cities with micromobility," said Tier's Anders.
+Tier wants to "create a more sustainable environment, teach mobility for good and transform cities with micromobility," Tier's Anders said.

 "Is it more sustainable than biking or walking?
 No. Is it more sustainable than driving?
 Definitely," he argued.